 Durham Cathedral Chapter house

-The Chapter house at Durham Cathedral was begun in 1133 and took until 1140.
+Construction of the Chapter house at Durham Cathedral was begun in 1133 and continued until 1140.

 Combermere Abbey founded

 Ranulf, the Earl of Chester witnessed the foundation of the new Savigny abbey in the Midlands.